aghand0ur/geoaigroup-website/content/authors/admin/_index.md

 ---
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jpswalsh/academicons@1/css/academicons.min.css">

-I am an associate researcher at the Lebanese National Center for Remote Sensing - National Council for Scientific Research (CNRS), where I have established the Geospatial Earth Observation (GEO) group.
+I am an associate researcher at the Lebanese National Center for Remote Sensing - National Council for Scientific Research (CNRS), where I have established the GEOspatial Artificial Intelligence (GEOAI) group.
 I earned a Ph.D. in Computer Communication in 2013 and was with Toyota Motor North America, InfoTech Labs at Mountain View, USA, before joining CNRS in 2015, where I also acted as the coordinator of the Lebanese National Innovation Transfer Network.

-I have over 40 publications with unique research focus on **AI-assisted mapping** spanning various applications, including urban analytics, transportation, waterbodies monitoring and crop-yield estimation.
+I have over 50 publications with unique research focus on **AI-assisted mapping** spanning various applications, including urban analytics, transportation, waterbodies monitoring and crop-yield estimation.
 In the past, I made research contributions to Intelligent Transportation Systems (ITS), vehicular cognitive networks and IEEE P1609 standard Working Group.